plan your visit

 What Can Guests Photograph or Film?

 The Independence Seaport Museum encourages guests to take photos and videos to remember their visit to the waterfront.
-However, we have a few guidelines all guests are required to follow:
+However, we do ask visitors to be respectful of the privacy and image/likeness of others, including staff.
+Below, please find more information regarding the museum’s guidelines and policies:

 If you are looking to do a professional photoshoot or capture footage for a potential project, please contact our Director of Strategic Communications for approval and guidance.